stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### The no-op operation

 The final operation to cover is NOP, the no-op operation.
-At first glance, an instruction that does nothing seems to be of little use, but Wikipedia describes the following possibilities:
+At first glance an instruction that does nothing seems to be of little use, but Wikipedia describes the following possibilities:

 "A NOP is most commonly used for timing purposes, to force memory alignment, to prevent hazards, to occupy a branch delay slot, to render void an existing instruction such as a jump, or as a place-holder to be replaced by active instructions later on in program development (or to replace removed instructions when reorganising would be problematic or time-consuming)."
 Wikipedia, https://en.wikipedia.org/wiki/NOP_(code)